Britain’s last remaining wild places

 The sprawling Sperrin Mountains of Ulster are a rugged land.
 The largest sheets of the last ice age shaped these peaks into smooth, waving ridges that flutter like streamers across the skyline.
 But don’t be fooled by these mountains’ delicate curves – the Sperrins are bleak, barren and wild.

-Rolling hills of the Sperrins at sunset, one of Britain's last remaining wild places
+Rolling green hills of the Sperrins, one of Britain's last remaining wild places

 Peppered with dark forests, peat bogs and thick coarse grass and heather, this is a landscape not easily traversed.
 Overhead, ravens and buzzards soar while rare red squirrels and pine martens shelter in pockets of forest.
 Other than that, it is a lonely, wild place.